Rustico Torrecampo

-Rustico Torrecampo (born 1 August 1972 in Davao City, Philippines) is a retired Filipino professional boxer notable for being the first fighter to defeat Manny Pacquiao.
+Rustico Torrecampo (born 1 August 1972 in Davao City, Philippines) is a retired Filipino professional boxer.
+He was the first fighter to defeat boxing legend and Hall of Famer Manny Pacquiao.

 Personal life

 Torrecampo is the fifth of eight siblings and is a high school drop-out, completing just his freshman year.
 His father, Escolastico Torrecampo, Sr., was killed by New People's Army guerrillas in Davao City in 1985.
 Torrecampo is married to Cecille Camposano; they have three children, Ruscel Carl, Carisa Rose and Rich Cymoun.
 He lived with his extended family in Tondo, Manila.

 After retiring from boxing, Torrecampo worked at a factory in Quezon City.
 In 2006, he quit the job and became an ambulant vendor, selling food out of a bicycle cart in Tondo.
 In 2007, he was wanted for murder in the stabbing death of a garbage truck driver who allegedly hit his food cart, spilling his wares onto the street.
 In 2011, Torrecampo was out on bail pending court hearings to resolve his case.